Jeremy-Neville/Weka-LGBM/README.md

 I was able to figure out the small issues that were preventing me from acquiring the results I wanted.
 What will be displayed below will be the results given by the code which had some alteration which will be detailed.

 ## The Alteration Made Within The Code, and how to apply it within your prototype code
 The biggest alteration I made when it comes to the code was to change the LGBMRegressor statement to an LGBM classifier statement.
 This alteration was made to ensure I can run it within Weka as a classifier with the default parameters.
-All you need to do within your prototype code is replace the previoud declaration of rf with the following line of code.
+All you need to do within your prototype code is replace the previous declaration of lgbm with the following line of code.
 ```
-rf= lightgbm.LGBMClassifier(num_leaves = args["num_leaves"], learning_rate = args["learning_rate"], n_estimators = args["n_estimators"])
+lgbm= lgb.LGBMClassifier(num_leaves = args["num_leaves"], learning_rate = args["learning_rate"], n_estimators = args["n_estimators"])
 ```

-## Running The LightGBM PyScript within Weka
+## Running The LightGBM PyScript Within Weka With Arguments
 ![arguments](https://user-images.githubusercontent.com/49813790/124758556-af5a7d00-defc-11eb-89d0-b7033177cc8a.PNG)

 To ensure that the pyscript is ran without issue it is important that num_leaves=32, learning_rate=0.05 and n_estimators=20.
 These are the default parameters you should apply when first running this pyscript within weka to ensure the pyscript runs without any issues.